Dairy product: Consumption patterns worldwide

 Rates of dairy consumption vary widely worldwide.
 High-consumption countries consume more than 150 kg per capita per year.
-These countries are: Argentina, Armenia, Australia, Costa Rica, most European countries, Israel, Kyrgyzstan, North America and Pakistan.
+These countries are: Argentina, Armenia, Australia, Costa Rica, most European countries, Israel, Kyrgyzstan, Canada, the United States and Pakistan.
 Medium-consumption countries consume 30 kg to 150 kg per capita per year.
 These countries are: India, Iran, Japan, Kenya, Mexico, Mongolia, New Zealand, North and Southern Africa, most of the Middle East, and most of Latin America and the Caribbean.
 Low-consumption countries consume under 30 kg per capita per year.
 These countries are: Senegal, most of Central Africa, and most of East and Southeast Asia.

 Lactose levels

 For those with some degree of lactose intolerance, considering the amount of lactose in dairy products can be important to health.

 Intolerance and health research

 Dairy products may upset the digestive system in individuals with lactose intolerance or a milk allergy.
 People who experience lactose intolerance usually avoid milk and other lactose-containing dairy products, which may cause mild side effects, such as abdominal pain, bloating, diarrhea, gas, and nausea.
 Such individuals may use non-dairy milk substitutes.